-IMPLEMENTATION (9-14) Adapting and implementing the key components of Guided Pathways to meet student needs at scale.
-SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 10.
-INTEGRATED TECHNOLOGY INFRASTRUCTURE • College currently does not have or • The college has in place technology tools to support academic • The college has in place technology tools that enable students, • The college has in place technology tools to support planning, (Help Students Choose and Enter a Pathway; Help Students Stay on the Path) plan to build an integrated technology infrastructure. planning and counseling, but these tools are not used consistently and/or do not provide timely counselors, and faculty to track student progress through a defined pathway and provide implementation and ongoing assessment of guided pathways, including: academic College has the technology infrastructure to provide tools for students as well as instructional, counseling, and student support faculty and staff to support planning, tracking, and outcomes for Guided Pathways including: planning, support, and tracking capabilities. some timely planning, support, and tracking capabilities. planning; placement; advising; tracking; completion outcomes: career counseling, including employment and salary information; and transfer and bachelor's degree attainment data.
-Pathways including: Link student demand to scheduling Ability for students to monitor schedule and progress (e.g., Degree Audit) System for counselors and faculty to monitor students' progress College has the capacity to manage and connect course scheduling with student needs and default schedules.
+IMPLEMENTATION (9-14) Adapting and d implementing the l Pathways to meet student ne eeds at scale.
+TANKA NA NA MANAMA SCAL LE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 10.
+INTEGRATED TECHNOLOGY INFRASTRUCTURE (Help Students Choose and Enter a Pathway; Help Students Stay on the Path) College has the technology infrastructure to provide tools for students as well as instructional, counseling, and student support faculty and staff to support planning, tracking, and outcomes for Guided Pathways including: • Link student demand to scheduling • Ability for students to monitor schedule and progress (e.g., Degree Audit) • System for counselors and faculty to monitor students' progress O College currently does not have or plan to build an integrated technology infrastructure.
+The college has in place technology tools to support academic planning and counseling, but these tools are not used consistently and/or do not provide timely planning, support, and tracking capabilities.
+O The college has in place technology tools that enable students, counselors, and faculty to track student progress through a defined pathway and provide some timely planning, support, and tracking capabilities.
+O The college has in place technology tools to support planning, implementation and ongoing assessment of guided pathways, including: academic planning; placement; advising; tracking; completion outcomes: career counseling, including employment and salary information; and transfer and bachelor's degree attainment data.
+College has the capacity to manage and connect course scheduling with student needs and default schedules.
 The technology infrastructure supports integrated reporting, auditing, and planning processes.

 (e.g., Starfish, early alert system, etc.)

-٠ Data on career and
+• Data on career and

 employment

 opportunities

 including salary and

 requirements (e.g.,

 SalarySurfer, other)

 • Others

-- Please briefly explain why you selected this rating.
+- 1. Please briefly explain why you selected this rating.
 Our technology is currently not capable of consistently providing long term degree planning and progress.
-Instead, we have some tools available for faculty and staff to be able to do some smallscale planning processes when advising a student.
+Instead, we have some tools available for faculty and staff to be able to do some small-scale planning processes when advising a student.
 These technology shortcomings are now well-understood and we have plans for implementing technology that will allow for progress tracking for multiple purposes.
 Students will be able to track their paths and be informed if they are off-track.
 Counselors will be assisted by this technology when advising students.
 Administrators and instructional faculty will be able to obtain more robust data to aid in the creation of schedules and future program planning. - 2.
 Describe one or two accomplishments the college has achieved to date on this key element.
 The college has recently successfully implemented Canvas for all of our online and on-ground classes.
 This allows for much better tracking of student progress in classes and more access for students to their real-time achievement in classes.
 Also, Canvas will allow for interfacing with other systems. - 3.
 Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 Technology implementation takes time and much professional development to be well utilized. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?